-These four scenarios developed in the workshops are further operationalized in specific context by exploring implications for Estonia as well as for the Chinese investments into the European platforms.
+These four scenarios developed in the workshops are further operationalized in a specific context by exploring the implications for Estonia as well as for Chinese investments in European platforms.
 This exercise shows how scenarios of digital ecosystems can be used for stress-testing decisions and strategies.
-Decision-makers, students, scholars and other stakeholders in wide range of industries ranging from academia to ride-sharing can use the scenarios for reframing different development trajectories and future-proofing their strategies.
-The scenarios can be further developed and modified for specific purposes and context as they are not written in stone.
+Decision-makers, students, scholars and other stakeholders in a wide range of industries ranging from academia to ride-sharing can use the scenarios for reframing different development trajectories and future-proofing their strategies.
+The scenarios can be further developed and modified for specific purposes and contexts as they are not written in stone.

 Table of Contents

 4. Multilevel Formal and Informal Governance of Digital Ecosystems